isomerpages/govtech-gobusiness-main/_browse-ipservices/IP-Search-and-Registration/Patent-Agent.md

 Select a service provider below to view their profile and connect with them.

-{% include panels-featurelink-ipgrow.html ipTitle="Patent Agent" secondTitle="patents" %}
+{% include panels-featurelink-ipgrow.html ipTitle="patent agent" secondTitle="patents" %}

 #### Viering, Jentschura & Partner LLP